Friday, 14 January 2011

 I was reminded of a landmark this week, and no it wasn't Brett Favre retiring or the Seahawks making the playoffs with a losing record and upsetting the Super Bowl champion Saints.
 But this landmark did take place in New Orleans.
 It was 11 January 1965, and the event was the 1964 AFL All-Star game, held in a neutral site to seal the deal for an expansion franchise in the city.
 But a funny thing happened on the way to the game.
 A number of the players found they couldn't get taxis from the airport.
 They'd been booked into different, less attractive hotels than some of their fellow all-stars.
 They weren't allowed into the same night spots, or to eat at the same restaurants.
 These players were, of course, black.

-Cookie Gilchrist, died last Sunday, 10 January, just a day off the anniversary of that game.
+Cookie Gilchrist, died 10 January, just a day off the anniversary of that game.
 It was Cookie who stood up and called a meeting that led to the 22 black players voting to boycott.
 You think of the guys at that meeting: Ernie Ladd, Earl Faison, Dick Westmoreland, Sherm Plunkett, and the idea that people would try to treat them like 'boys' seems absurd, but the absurdity simply highlights the atrocity which was America's apartheid in my childhood.
-Gilchrist's teammate Jack Kemp, the future congressman who during the season had kept Cookie on the Buffalo Bills after he feuded with coach Lou Saban and took himself out of a game, had himself walked out of a nightclub the night before when they wouldn't admit his teammate Ernie Warwick; Kemp and the Chargers' Ron Mix (who was Jewish) got the white players on board.
-The game was moved to Houston, and New Orleans didn't get a team until after the AFL merged into the NFL, at which point the city agreed to take steps to ensure the same thing wouldn't happen again.
+Gilchrist's teammate Jack Kemp, the future congressman who during the season had kept Cookie on the Buffalo Bills after he feuded with coach Lou Saban and took himself out of a game, had himself walked out of a nightclub the night before when they wouldn't admit his teammate Ernie Warwick; Kemp and the Chargers' Ron Mix (who was Jewish) got the other white players on board.
+The game was moved to Houston, and New Orleans didn't get a team at all, not until after the AFL merged into the NFL, at which point the city agreed to take steps to ensure the same thing wouldn't happen again.

 It was inevitable Cookie would take the lead, because he began his career as a man among boys, and demanded to be treated as a man among men.
 Sometimes a bit more, because he also tried to sell the story of the boycott to the papers!
 Once, when Buffalo was losing a game, Gilchrist told his teammates in the locker room that if they didn't put it together and win he would beat up every one of them.
 Then he pointed to the coach, Saban, and said 'starting with you'.
 The Bills won.
 In the spectrum of role models of the time Cookie fit somewhere between the quiet self-assertion of Jim Brown or basketball's Bill Russell and the flamboyance of Big Daddy Lipscomb.
 He saw the world from Cookie's point of view, and expected others to do likewise.
 Like Brown, he was a fullback, but at 6-1 250 pounds, Cookie was even bigger, probably stronger and maybe even faster.
 But his application to the game was not always as great as Brown's and his approach less orthodox.
 Cookie was a punishing blocker, a strong runner, a placekicker (until his hamstrings stopped that) and even offered to play linebacker for the Bills, but only if they'd pay him two salaries.
 He always needed money, because he was fond of bad investments and according to his teammates was also an inveterate, and lousy, poker player.